Lee Giles: Awards

-He is a Fellow of the Association for Computing Machinery (ACM), Institute of Electrical and Electronics Engineers (IEEE), and International Neural Networks Society, INNS.
-He also received the Gabor Award from the International Neural Network Society recognizing achievements in engineering/applications in neural networks.
+He is a Fellow of the Association for Computing Machinery (ACM), Institute of Electrical and Electronics Engineers (IEEE), and International Neural Network Society (INNS).
+He also received the Gabor Award from the International Neural Network Society (INNS) recognizing achievements in engineering/applications in neural networks.
 Most recently he received the 2018 Institute of Electrical and Electronics Engineers (IEEE) Computational Intelligence Society (CIS) Neural Networks Pioneer Award and the 2018 National Federation of Advanced Information Services (NFAIS) Miles Conrad Award.

 He has twice received the IBM Distinguished Faculty Award.

+Recently, he was recognized as one of the 100 worldwide academic leaders in data by CDO, the Chief Data Officer Magazine.